UNIVERSITY OF WISCONSIN River Falls

 Prologue is the University of Wisconsin-River Falls student literary and art publication.
 Each issue contains the writing and artwork of UWRF undergraduate students, graduate students, and recent graduates.
 Literary submissions range from poems to short stories to creative essays.
 Original works of art, such as drawings, photographs, and images of metal and glasswork, are found throughout the publication.

-Submissions for this year's publication are due by 11:59 p.m.
-Sunday, February 10, 2019 and can be sent to firstname.lastname@example.org Late submissions will not be considered.
+Submissions for the 2020 publication can be sent to firstname.lastname@example.org; an official due date for 2020 has not yet been determined.
 There is no hard limit to the number/length of submissions, but be reasonable.

 Click here for submission guidelines.